appababba/face_recognition_project/README.md

 ## Goal

-The main goal was to implement a couple of classification algorithms **from scratch** and see how well they work for face identification on a standard dataset.
+The main goal was to implement a couple of classification algorithms from scratch and see how well they work for face identification on a standard dataset.
 We chose to implement:

 1.  **K-Nearest Neighbors (KNN)**
 2.  **Gaussian Naive Bayes (GNB)**

-We compare their performance using metrics like accuracy, confusion matrices, and ROC curves.
+We compared their performance using metrics like accuracy, confusion matrices, and ROC curves.

 ## What The Code Does